jstover-dev/recipes/recipes/BakedChorizoAndSpinachRisotto.md

 ## Method

+### Preparation
-1. - Preheat oven to 220°C/200°C fan-forced.
+1. Preheat oven to 220°C/200°C fan-forced.
-   - Roughly chop mild chorizo.
+2. Roughly chop mild chorizo.
-   - Thinly slice brown onion.
+3. Thinly slice brown onion.
+4. Halve cherry tomatoes

+### Start Risotto
-2. - In a large frying pan, heat a drizzle of olive oil over medium-high heat.
+1. In a large frying pan, heat a drizzle of olive oil over medium-high heat.
 Cook chorizo, stirring, until golden and crisp, 3-4 minutes.
-   - Add onion and cook, stirring, until softened, 4 minutes.
+2. Add onion and cook, stirring, until softened, 4 minutes.
-   - Add garlic paste and Italian herbs and cook until fragrant, 1 minute.
+3. Add garlic paste and Italian herbs and cook until fragrant, 1 minute.
-   - Stir in arborio rice until well combined.
+4. Stir in arborio rice until well combined.

+### Bake
-3. - Add the water and chicken stock pot to the pan.
+1. Add the water and chicken stock pot to the pan.
 Stir well, then bring to the boil.
-   - Transfer risotto to a baking dish.
+2. Transfer risotto to a baking dish.
 Cover tightly with foil.
-   - Bake until liquid is absorbed and rice is 'al dente', 24-28 minutes.
+3. Bake until liquid is absorbed and rice is 'al dente', 24-28 minutes.

-4. - Meanwhile, halve snacking tomatoes.
-Place on a lined oven tray.
+4. Meanwhile, Place cherry tomatoes on a lined oven tray.
 Drizzle with olive oil, season with salt and pepper and toss to coat.
-   - Roast until blistered, 15-20 minutes
+5. Roast tomatoes until blistered, 15-20 minutes

+### Serve
-5. - When the risotto is ready, stir through a splash of water to loosen, if needed.
+1. When the risotto is ready, stir through a splash of water to loosen, if needed.
-   - Stir in shaved Parmesan cheese, the butter and baby spinach leaves.
+2. Stir in shaved Parmesan cheese, the butter and baby spinach leaves.
-   - Gently fold in roasted tomatoes.
+3. Gently fold in roasted tomatoes.
 Season to taste.

-6. - Divide baked chorizo and spinach risotto between bowls to serve.
-Enjoy!